How I teach

 As a teacher I believe that it is very important to choose our words wisely as they can have a profound effect upon our students.
 My methodology relies heavily on somatic techniques along with visual and kinesthetic mental imagery to guide my students to self discovery of tango alignment and movement.

-It is very important for students to develop their body awareness.
+It is very important for students to develop their mind and body awareness.

-All of this to say, that I teach tango with a variety of techniques to increase student awareness of themselves, how movement begins and moves through them, as well as sensing everything around them.
+All of this to say, that I teach tango with a variety of techniques to increase student awareness of themselves, how movement begins and moves through them and their partner, as well as sensing everything around them.
 We dance in the present moment, we must practice there also.

 The goals are to understand how movement initiates and moves through our bodies through the embrace and through our partners.
 Sensing how movement flows through ourselves and our partners enables a point of view where we can see that tango is an exchange of energy which flows through both dancers as a flow of movement.